jesusgsdev/springboot2junit5/README.md

 You can access to the database typing `http://localhost:8080/console` and using as JDBC URL this one: `jdbc:h2:mem:bookshop` and the user name is `sa` and the password is `password`.

+# Postman Collection
+I have provided a Postman collection with all the existing endpoints and examples of calls for each one of them.

 # Bookshop HUB
 This module will be the main hub.
 Here we will have a H2 database were we will be storing all books we are receiving from the different providers.